-A mechanism that addresses two disadvantages of the basic generation gap mechanism (see Section 3.1) - the inability to extend the generated interface and the necessity to create an implementation class - is the extended generation gap mechanism.
+A mechanism that addresses two disadvantages of the basic generation gap mechanism (see Sect.
+3.1) - the inability to extend the generated interface and the necessity to create an implementation class - is the extended generation gap mechanism, as shown in Fig. 2.
 Since this mechanism has been developed for our particular needs, its name is not a well-known term in MDD.